facilityregistry/fred-api/docs/api_specifications.rst

 Each identifier consists of the following components:

-id = ID code
+- identifier: yes - indicates that the ID is an identifier
-agency = agency who created the code.  ex) ministry of health, UNICEF, etc. context = context/external system in which the agency is using the ID.  eg) HMIS, DHIS2, HR
+- agency: agency who created the code.  ex) ministry of health, UNICEF, etc.
+- context: context/external system in which the agency is using the ID.  eg) HMIS, DHIS2, HR

 *XML*

 .. code-block:: xml

-  <FOSAID  identifier=”yes” agency=”moh” context =”fosa”>1234</FOSAID>
+  <moh_id  identifier=”yes” agency=”moh” context =”fosa”>1234</moh_id>

 *JSON*